 - Return to Citation

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Garner.
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Garner.
 Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Garner

 Our distance measurements begin at a specific point in Garner.
 The point that we are using is located at these GPS coordinates - Latitude: 34.7359, Longitude: -86.8806 [Map].
 In this case, the coordinates for Garner have been provided by the Geographic Names Information System (GNIS).